Please click here to learn about our coronavirus response and prioritizing your health.

 In a case report that reviewed the long-term effects of Novel Psychoactive Substances (NPS), a patient with a history of substance use and misuse developed permanently dilated pupils in both eyes.

-The dilation was correlated with the repeated and long-term use of hallucinogens, particularly LSD (acid) and psilocybin mushrooms.
+It is said that the dilation correlates with the repeated and long-term use of hallucinogens, particularly LSD (acid) and psilocybin mushrooms.
 The condition started at age 11, shortly after she started using, so it wasn’t congenital but rather acquired.

 “Certain pathophysiological changes can influence the pupillary aperture,” said medical doctor and researcher Dr. Ahmed Al-Imam.
 Some of these pathophysiological changes can be triggered by psychedelic drugs.